trustoverip/tswg-cesr-specification/spec/spec.md

 }
 ```

-The generation steps may be reversed to verify the embedded `SAID`.
-The `SAID` generation and verification protocol for mappings assumes that the fields in a mapping serialization such as JSON are ordered in stable, round-trippable, reproducible order, i.e., canonical.
-The natural canonical ordering is called `field insertion order`.
+The generation steps may be reversed to verify the embedded SAID.
+The SAID generation and verification protocol for mappings assumes that the fields in a mapping serialization such as JSON are ordered in Stable, round-trippable, reproducible order, i.e., canonical.
+The natural canonical ordering is called field insertion order.

 #### Example Schema Immutability using JSON Schema with SAIDs

-`SAIDs` make [JSON Schema](https://json-schema.org/draft/2020-12/json-schema-core.html) fully self-contained with self-referential, unambiguously cryptographically bound, and verifiable content-addressable identifiers.
-We apply the `SAID` derivation protocol defined above to generate the `$id` field.
+SAIDs make [JSON Schema](https://json-schema.org/draft/2020-12/json-schema-core.html) fully self-contained with self-referential, unambiguously cryptographically bound, and verifiable content-addressable identifiers.
+The SAID derivation protocol defined above is applied to generate the `$id` field.

 First, replace the value of the `$id` field with a string filled with dummy characters of the same length as the eventual derived value for `$id`.